-This track is sure to catch and keep kids’ attention thanks to colorful, shining track, and the LED lights which gleam from each of five racecars as they circle the track.
+This track is sure to catch and keep kids’ attention, thanks to the colorful, shining track, and the LED lights which gleam from each of five racecars as they circle the track.
 Of course, it’s not just nice to look at — cleanup is a breeze with this race track toy, as pieces roll right up to be conveniently stored for next time.

 What we love

 - Everything related to cars in one place

 - The bright and engaging LED lights make for a fun glow-in-the-dark experience

 - The pieces of the track do not light up themselves, only the race cars have LED lights